Kimerich/Security-plus-study-aids/Risk Management acronyms in Security+.md

 ## SLE
 ### Single Loss Expectancy
 #### How much money we’re going to lose if that single event occurs
 - *Ex.
 My company has 2 cars both values at $20,000.
-If one is totalled in an accident it will be a loss of $20,000.*
+If one is totalled in an accident it will be a loss of $20,000.
+(FOr now assume a car cannot be partially damaged.)*

 ## SLO
 ### Single Loss Occurance